ankane/production_rails/README.md

 Use an error reporting service like [Rollbar](https://rollbar.com/).

+Use [Safely](https://github.com/ankane/safely) to catch exceptions in non-critical code. :gem:

 ## Monitoring

 - There are [two important metrics](https://github.com/ankane/shorts/blob/master/Two-Metrics.md) to track for web servers